 Irritable bowel syndrome (IBS).
 Some people who suffer from IBS have sluggish bowel movements, straining during bowel movements, and abdominal discomfort.
 Constipation may be the predominant symptom, or it may alternate with diarrhea.
 Cramping, gas, and bloating are also common.

-Abuse of laxatives.
+Over use of laxatives.
 Laxatives are sometimes used inappropriately, for example, by people suffering from anorexia nervosa or bulimia.
 But for people with long-term constipation, the extended use of laxatives may be a reasonable solution.
 In the past, long-term use of some laxatives was thought to damage nerve cells in the colon and interfere with the colon's innate ability to contract.
-However, newer formulations of laxatives have made this outcome rare
+However, newer formulations of laxatives have made this outcome less common.

 Changes in life or routine.
 Traveling can give some people problems because it disrupts normal diet and daily routines.
 Aging often affects regularity by reducing intestinal activity and muscle tone.
 Pregnancy may cause women to become constipated because of hormonal changes or because the enlarged uterus pushes on the intestine.